ericnewton/many-lives/README.md

 CPUs, but the performance decreased, so I have that disabled in the reported numbers.

-Thank you to Alex Newton for making my Haskell less embarassing.
+Thank you to Alex Newton for making my Haskell less embarrassing.

 -- A month later --